akka/akka/akka-docs/rst/scala/persistence.rst

 writing them to the journal (as a single batch).
 The batch size dynamically grows from 1 under low and moderate loads to a configurable maximum size (default is ``200``) under high load.

-.. includecode:: code/docs/persistence/PersistencePluginDocSpec.scala#max-batch-size
+.. includecode:: code/docs/persistence/PersistencePluginDocSpec.scala#max-message-batch-size

 A new batch write is triggered by a processor as soon as a batch reaches the maximum size or if the journal completed writing the previous batch.
-Batch writes are never timer-based which keeps latencies as low as possible.
+Batch writes are never timer-based which keeps latencies at a minimum.

 Applications that want to have more explicit control over batch writes and batch sizes can send processors ``PersistentBatch`` messages.

 .. includecode:: code/docs/persistence/PersistenceDocSpec.scala#batch-write

-``Persistent`` messages contained in a ``PersistentBatch`` message are always written atomically, even if the batch size is greater than ``max-batch-size``.
+``Persistent`` messages contained in a ``PersistentBatch`` are always written atomically, even if the batch size is greater than ``max-message-batch-size``.
 Also, a ``PersistentBatch`` is written isolated from other batches.
 ``Persistent`` messages contained in a ``PersistentBatch`` are received individually by a processor.

 ``PersistentBatch`` messages, for example, are used internally by an ``EventsourcedProcessor`` to ensure atomic writes of events.
-All events that are persisted in context of a single command are written as single batch to the journal (even if ``persist`` is called multiple times per command).
-The recovery of an ``EventsourcedProcessor`` will therefore never be done partially i.e. with only a subset of events persisted by a single command.
+All events that are persisted in context of a single command are written as a single batch to the journal (even if ``persist`` is called multiple times per command).
+The recovery of an ``EventsourcedProcessor`` will therefore never be done partially (with only a subset of events persisted by a single command).

+Confirmation and deletion operations performed by :ref:`channels` are also batched.
+The maximum confirmation and deletion batch sizes are configurable with ``akka.persistence.journal.max-confirmation-batch-size`` and ``akka.persistence.journal.max-deletion-batch-size``, respectively.

 Storage plugins
 ===============

-Storage backends for journals and snapshot stores are plugins in akka-persistence.
+Storage backends for journals and snapshot stores are pluggable in Akka persistence.
 The default journal plugin writes messages to LevelDB (see :ref:`local-leveldb-journal`).
 The default snapshot store plugin writes snapshots as individual files to the local filesystem (see :ref:`local-snapshot-store`).
 Applications can provide their own plugins by implementing a plugin API and activate them by configuration.
 Plugin development requires the following